jhuus/HawkEars/README.md

 To install HawkEars on Linux or Windows:

 1. Install [Python 3](https://www.python.org/downloads/), if you do not already have it installed.
-2. Download a copy of this repository.
-If you have Git installed, type:
+2. Install git and git-lfs ("sudo apt-get install git-lfs" on Linux).
+LFS is used to get the model checkpoints, which are too large to save as regular github files.
+3. Type

 ```
  git clone https://github.com/jhuus/HawkEars
+ cd HawkEars
+ git lfs pull
 ```

-Otherwise you can click on the Code link at the top, select “Download ZIP” and unzip it after it’s been downloaded.

-3. Install required Python libraries:
+4. Install required Python libraries:

 ```
 pip install -r requirements.txt
 ```

-4. Install ffmpeg.
+5. Install ffmpeg.
 On Linux, type:

 ```
 sudo apt install ffmpeg